CernVM-FS Shrinkwrap Utility

 libcvmfs configuration file that will be used for

-cvmfs_shrinkwrap puts a heavy load on servers, so please do not configure it to read from production Stratum 1s.
+cvmfs_shrinkwrap puts heavy load on servers.
+DO NOT configure it to read

 Here is an example that uses the CERN server, written to